 - Kyuuzou's sparring match with another nameless samurai.
 The battle appears to be a draw, and the other samurai laughs about this.
 Kyuuzou calmly states that it was not a draw, and that he won.
 The other samurai becomes very angry, and challenges his to a real duel.
 Kyuuzou several times begs him not to, but the other insists.
 Kyuuzou did win the previous duel, and he wins this one too; though this time, instead of standing in one place like he did during the spar, he uses a last-second dodge(like one would in a real duel) to effortlessly cut down his opponent.

 - "I can't kill a lot with just one sword!"

 - Kambei's practical method of rescuing a child hostage during his character's introduction.
 It impresses the young Katsushirou, coming from a prominent samurai family, to choose that old ronin as a worthy mentor.

 - When the villagers are first wary of the newly arrived samurai, the alarm bell in town goes off and all the villagers immediately beg the samurai for help.
 Kambei leads the others to the bell to find Kikuchiyo ringing it: he's doing it to show the villagers how desperate they really are for protection, and calls them on their hypocrisy in not accepting the samurai quick enough.

 - A bit later, his blistering "The Reason You Suck" Speech to both the farmers and the samurai, one of the best pieces of acting in Toshiro Mifune's career.

-- Kimbei's old war buddy Shirohachi happens to wander through the town where Kimbei is recruiting.
+- Kambei's old war buddy Shirohachi happens to wander through the town where Kambei is recruiting.
 Kimbei explains that he's about to take on a virtually impossible battle on behalf of people who can't afford to pay more than a pittance, and asks, "Are you in?"
 And Shirohachi doesn't hesitate: "Yes."